mLucas55/spam-email-classification/README.md

 1. Trained the model with various sample sizes, batch sizes, dropout %, epochs, etc.
 2. The model went down in accuracy when provided with larger sample sizes.
      - Increasing dropout didn't solve this which means it might not have been overfitting.
-     - This could be due to low quality data -> maybe try training with a different data set.
+     - If it's not overfitting, this could be due to low quality data -> maybe try training with a different data set.

 Training Results: